MLB Hall of Fame

 Known for his durability, he set the single-season record for most chances handled by a shortstop with 984 in 1922, a mark that still stands.
 A switch-hitter with a .279 career average and over 2,000 hits, he also brought leadership and intensity to every game.
 After his playing days, he remained active in baseball as a manager.
 In 1971, his outstanding contributions to the sport earned him a place in the National Baseball Hall of Fame.

-Bancroft's Awards and Records
+Bancroft's Awards and Honors

 • 2× World Series champion (1921, 1922)